This guide is pending an update but most of this still applies.

 Design/Geno Updates

-If you have a geno, you will need to submit a "GENO DESIGN" via the character's page sidebar, before you can begin earning levels for the character.
-If you attempt to include the colonist in a Submission (either via a Claim or a Prompt,) you will not be able to find the geno in the list.
+If you have a geno, you will need to submit a GENO DESIGN via its page's sidebar before you can begin earning experience.
+If you attempt to include a geno in a Submission, you will not be able to find it in the list.

 The next page you see will be this.
 It'll be a bit different if you're updating an existing design, but the idea is the same.
 Hit "Create Request."